Rappetor/Sovol-SV08-Mainline/README.md

 # (STEP 3) NECESSARY CHANGES TO THE BOARDENV.TXT & SETUP WI-FI
 To make the CB1 image setup correctly we need to make a few changes to the BoardEnv.txt.
 Also, we need to set up Wi-Fi credentials (if not connected via ethernet) in the system.cfg

-1. Go to the 'BOOT' drive and open 'BoardEnv.txt' in your favourite text editor.
+1. Go to the 'BOOT' drive and make a **BACKUP** of 'BoardEnv.txt' on your harddisk.
+2. Open 'BoardEnv.txt' in your favourite text editor.

-2. You need the following settings, and only those settings (taken from the Sovol image, please change/add/adapt where necessary):
+3. You need the following settings, and only those settings (taken from the Sovol image, please change/add/adapt where necessary):
     ```
     bootlogo=true
     overlay_prefix=sun50i-h616